TugboatQA/docs/build-script/index.md

 Tugboat injects the following environment variables into every container, which you can use for anything from build scripts to application configuration, etc.
+These variables are available for the entire lifetime of a Preview's containers.
+This includes both build-time as well as run-time.
+So, they can be used in build scripts as well as run-time configuration files, etc.

 * **`$TUGBOAT_DASHBOARD`** - The domain where the Tugboat Dashboard can be found.